Yenwood/luna-featured/README.md

 Add a "featured" column to the lunathreads table.

-Drop the Sanctuary folder into the themes folder and drop moderate.php into the backstage folder (replacing the file already there)
+Drop the Sanctuary folder into the themes folder and drop backstage/moderate.php into the backstage folder (replacing the file already there)

 Change theme to "Sanctuary"